SimonLiu2/Asia-Terminal-2024-Simon-5.5/README.md

 # Asia-Terminal-2024-Simon-5.5
-This is the algo winning the 1st prize for Asia Terminal 2024 held by Correlation 1
+This is the algo winning the 1st prize for Asia Terminal 2024 held by Correlation 1 & Citadel

 To see my certificate, you can open "certificate.pdf" or click the link: